German court tries Vietnam man over 'Cold War-style' abduction

 STR, dpa/AFP/File

-It said that the Vietnamese snatch team found Thanh -- who had been living in seclusion in Berlin with his wife and children since mid-2016 -- when his secret lover, Thi Minh P.D., flew in from Paris to meet him at a hotel and the two then took a walk in the Tiergarten park.
+The Vietnamese snatch team tracked down Thanh -- who had been living in seclusion in Berlin with his wife and children since mid-2016 -- when Thi Minh P.D., his secret lover, flew in from Paris to meet him at a hotel, Der Spiegel news weekly reported.

-The report said that in the violent struggle Thanh hit back at his attackers and the woman lashed out so strongly that "eyewitnesses thought she had suffered an epileptic seizure".
+In the violent struggle in the Tiergarten park, Thanh hit back at his attackers and the woman lashed out so strongly that eyewitnesses thought she had suffered an epileptic seizure.

-The Sueddeutsche previously reported that in the abduction, "it seems that half the embassy was involved" -- with the mission used as a drop-off stop in the kidnapping, some people involved being accredited diplomatic staff, and the wife of the defence attache booking the flights home for the agents.

-The article also said that investigators had found blood traces in the rented van, pointing to a struggle.
+Police found traces of Thanh's blood in the van, and the abducted woman was later reported receiving treatment for a broken arm in a Hanoi hospital.

 The Berlin court has scheduled 21 days of hearings until May 17.